tibcdR/PrecisionPlanting2020toCSV/README.md

 # PrecisionPlanting2020 to CSV

 This console app has been designed to simply extract data from Precision Planting 20|20 GEN 3 files and write it in a CSV file.
-I used code from PrecisionPlanting2020 Adapt plugin examples  (https://github.com/PrecisionPlanting/ADAPT-2020-examples.git) and code from ADAPT Visualizer (https://github.com/ADAPT/ADAPT-Visualizer.git).
+I used code from PrecisionPlanting2020 ADAPT plugin examples  (https://github.com/PrecisionPlanting/ADAPT-2020-examples.git) and code from ADAPT Visualizer (https://github.com/ADAPT/ADAPT-Visualizer.git).
 The input is a .2020 file and the output is one csv per OperationData.

 The arguments are :